dusan-zdravkovic/Docker-Project-1/README.md

 docker exec -it <mysql-container-id> mysql -u root -p
 ```

-- Verify that the `todos` database exists by showing databases:
+- Confirm the `todos` database exists by listing all databases:
 ```
 -- List all available databases to confirm 'todos' was created SHOW DATABASES;
 ```

-- Verify items are being written to the MySQL database:
+- Verify that todo items are being stored in the MySQL database:
 ```
 docker exec -it <mysql-container-id> mysql -p todos
 ```
 ```
 SELECT * FROM todo_items;
 ```
-- This confirms that the application is writing todo items to the database correctly.
+- This confirms the application is correctly writing todo items to the database.

+### Step 6: Docker Compose Setup

+- Created a `compose.yaml` file to define and manage multi-container services.
+- Defined services for both the app and MySQL, specifying image, ports, volumes, environment variables, and working directory.
+- Used `docker compose up -d` to bring up the full stack with a single command.
+- Stopped and removed containers with `docker compose down`.
+- Demonstrated improved reproducibility and organization by replacing manual container startup steps with `docker compose`.

+- Completed Docker section